Rules and Regulations

 3. In addition to campus regulations, bicycles must comply with the Transportation Laws of Arizona, Title 28.
 Paraphrased for your information is an excerpt from Title 28 (ARS 28-812) that reads:

-* Every person riding a bicycle upon a roadway shall be granted all rights and shall be subject to all duties applicable to the driver of a motor vehicle.
+* A person riding a bicycle upon a roadway or on a shoulder adjoining a roadway shall be granted all rights and shall be subject to all duties applicable to the driver of a vehicle.

 4. Every bicycle used from dusk to dawn must be equipped with a white headlight and a red rear reflector (ARS 28-817).

 5. All bicycles operated in Flagstaff must be licensed by the City and display a registration permit (City Ordinance 9-5-12).
-Bicycles may be registered at the Flagstaff Police Department at 120 N. Beaver or at Parking and Shuttle Services.
+Bicycles may be registered at the Flagstaff Police Department or at Parking and Shuttle Services.
 This will assist in recovering a bicycle in the event it is stolen.

 Northern Arizona University maintains the right to cut locks, chains, and/or cables for the purpose of impounding any bicycle found to be abandoned, or parked/stored in violation of university regulations at the owner's expense.